Understanding Pelvic Health: Your Guide to Physical Therapy for Bowel and Bladder Issues

 Creating a plan that feels manageable and supportive

 An internal exam is never required on the first visit and only considered if and when it feels appropriate to you.
 This is always a shared decision, and nothing is ever done without your full consent.
+If your symptoms involve bowel or bladder control, pelvic pain, or coordination difficulties, a pelvic muscle exam may be recommended because it provides valuable information about muscle tone, strength, and timing.

 That said: